abedmurrar/typescript-orm-benchmark/README.md

 In the section above, we talk about TypeScript documentation these libraries provide

-All analized libraries expose their own types we can use, but not all has a great integration with TypeScript and developing experience could be a little bit rough with some of them.
+All analyzed libraries expose their own types we can use, but not all has a great integration with TypeScript and developing experience could be a little bit rough with some of them.

 #### Sequelize 👎